 It all sounds eerily familiar.

-Africa’s post-colonial leaders excelled at appealing to the basest sentiments in their people.
 The African continent has had its fair share of populists and demagogues.
 We have an entire generation of books—fiction and fact—that document the rise and ruse of those who will say anything, promise everything and, ultimately, do nothing.

 The eventual end of colonialism in Africa in the sixties led to many post-colonial leaders without the intellectual depth, policy chops or intrinsic character to confront the complex task of modern governance.